Fatiima-Ezzahra/Optimizing-an-ML-Pipeline-in-Azure/README.md

 Hyperdrive can then try all the combinations of choices from the search space to do hyperparameter tuning and find the best model that gives us the highest accuracy.

+The major advantage of simple random sampling is that the samples are chosen using probability sampling methods and thus allow for generalization or inferences to the larger population.
+Grid and random search are completely uninformed by past evaluations, unlike Bayesian Sampling.
+However to simplify the search, I chose a Random Parameter Sampler.

 ### Benefits of the chosen early termination policy
 We use an early termiation policy to prevent experiments from running for a long time and using up resources.
 So, it improves computational efficiency.